 Female Parrot Reproductive System

 After the ovulation period, an ovum is created as the first stage of an egg.
-It will then enter the oviduct, which has further parts.
-These include the:
+It will enter the oviduct, which has other parts.
+These include the following:

 - Shell gland